 HPE481 • Internship in Health and Physical Education (fall, spring) 3 credits A practical experience in an off-campus setting in applying academic knowledge and professional skills under the dual supervision of a faculty member and a practicing professional.
 Designed by student in consultation with a faculty member.
 Application must be made at least one semester prior to the intended experience.
-Prerequisite: Major in physical education,
+Prerequisite: Major in community health or exercise science.
+(Exercise science students must complete HPE399.)